realworldocaml/book/en/compiler-output-formats.md

 for the complete list.

 <tip>
-<title>Using custom ocamldoc generators</title>
+<title>Using custom OCamldoc generators</title>

-The default HTML output stylesheets from `ocamldoc` are pretty spartan and distinctly Web 1.0.
+The default HTML output stylesheets from OCamldoc are pretty spartan and distinctly Web 1.0.
 The tool supports plugging in custom documentation generators, and there are several available that provide prettier or more detailed output.